ZareamTV/Monster_Hunter_World_ERP/README.md

 - Pressing the "Generate a Random Build" button will generate your build.
 - Selecting any of the weapon on the right side will make the generation use the selected weapons only.

+# Roadmap

+- Adding a save feature so you can roll others and not lose your roll